-A cyberattack can halt your company’s operations, with severe consequences for your finances and reputation.
-If the incident involves a permanent loss of data or exposing information about employees or customers, you could also face regulatory fines and legal fees.
+A cyberattack can halt your company’s operations, with severe consequences for your finances as well as your reputation.
+And, if the incident involves a permanent loss of data or exposing information about employees or customers, you could also face regulatory fines and legal fees.

 Where’s the risk?

 Cybercriminals know that employees are the Achille’s heel of a company’s cybersecurity efforts.
 As such, most cyberattacks depend on some form of human error and/or trust to be carried out successfully.
-In contrast, deliberate attacks carried out from the inside derive from human’s baser instincts.
+In contrast, deliberate attacks conducted from the inside arise from human’s baser instincts like revenge or greed.

-Ransomware and malware arrive via legitimate-looking emails, so employees believe them to be safe.
-Login credentials are highjacked through social engineering methods, which is primarily through email, but also by impersonating executives or help desk staff, even by way of open-source reconnaissance.
+For example, ransomware and other malware commonly arrive via legitimate-looking emails, so employees believe them to be safe.
+Likewise, login credentials can be highjacked through social engineering methods, which could be through email, but might involve impersonating executives or help desk staff, or even by way of open-source reconnaissance.

 Additional network vulnerabilities include, among other things, security misconfigurations and failure to patch known software flaws.
-Vulnerability is further amplified when remote management interfaces, the Internet of Things (IoT), and bring your own device (BYOD) are introduced to your network.
+Network vulnerability is amplified further when you introduce remote management interfaces, the Internet of Things (IoT), and bring your own device (BYOD).